devx-cafe/devx.world/_events/2024/apr/wire-win.md

 - *Amplification* — means ensuring that problems are seen and solved by creating a culture of transparency, accountability, and collaboration, and by leveraging technology and data to support problem-solving.

-You are welcome even if you haven't read the book (got to a prompt prompt and ask for an except - or [read the on from my prompt](assets/pdf/Kim-and-Spears-Wiring_the_winning_organization.pdf){: title="Prompt: Give a summary of Gene Kim and Steven Spear's book "wiring the winning organization" And generate a list of the five most important or novel take-aways from the book" target="_blank"})
+You are welcome even if you haven't read the book (got to a prompt prompt and ask for an except - or [read the one from my prompt](assets/pdf/Kim-and-Spears-Wiring_the_winning_organization.pdf){: title="Prompt: Give a summary of Gene Kim and Steven Spear's book "wiring the winning organization" And generate a list of the five most important or novel take-aways from the book" target="_blank"})